From John Morris: Is the customer journey a business process? Does treating a journey as a process make a difference?

 Customer journey is that frontier of service and competition!

-Of four key capabilities required to support customer journey, the article's authors highlight "automation" as No. 1.
+Of four key capabilities required to support customer journey, the article's authors highlight "

 So customer journey is important.